 Should I come to open shop night if…

-I am not sure if there is anything wrong with my bike, I just want some advice.
+I am not sure if there is anything wrong with my bike, but would like some advice?

-- …my bike is making a squeaking noise or feels off?
+My bike is making a squeaking noise or feels off?

 Nobody likes a squeaky bike!
 We’d love to help you figure out why your bike is squeaking or creaking or isn’t feeling quite right.

 I need to get this repair completed tonight?

 We cannot guarantee you will be able to repair your bike in one night.
 Often, even simple repairs take much longer than they do on Youtube, especially if it is your first time.
 Please budget 2-3x the time that a repair should take to be safe.